Our leadership group consists of senior researchers across the University of Otago's Divisions of Commerce, Health Sciences, Humanities, and Sciences.

 Professor Mulholland is an Australian paediatrician with subspecialty training in immunology, respiratory medicine and epidemiology.
 He has spent much of his career working in the developing world, particularly Sudan and Gambia, and more recently in Fiji, Mongolia and Vietnam.

-Dr Tukuitonga is Director-General of Pacific Community (SPC) and was formerly the Director of SPC’s Public Health Division.
+Dr Tukuitonga is Associate Dean Pacific at the University of Auckland, and was formerly the Director-General of Pacific Community (SPC).
 He has also held senior roles in the New Zealand Ministries of Health and Pacific Island Affairs, University of Auckland, Fiji School of Medicine, New Zealand Health Research Council and regional health authorities.
 He has also worked with the World Health Organisation, the Pacific Cooperation Foundation and several Pacific cultural and leadership initiatives.

 In addition to our leadership and advisory teams the Otago Global Health Institute has a large number of network members.
 These researchers have a diversity of technical expertise which enables our institute to draw upon a large pool of research fields.